RJTPP/ELEVATE-AI/README.md

 - Delivers a dashboard UI for data visualization and interaction.
 - Sends automated, AI-powered reminders to encourage regular movement and breaks.

+## AI Integration

+Incorporates the **Gemini API** for AI-powered analysis and suggestions based on the collected environmental data.

 ## Hardware Components

 - 2 x ESP32-S3 modules